 Originally, the two were totally different genres but lately, the boundary between gyaru kei, girly kei, and akamoji kei is unclear.
 Good styling is trendy.

-“Vivi” is a staple magazine for akamoji kei and “conservative kei”, and a strong magazine for gyaru kei and girly kei.
-It’s safe to say it is an indispensable magazine for the balanced gyaru of today.
+kei”, and a strong magazine for gyaru kei and girly kei.
+It’s safe to say it is

-JELLY ジェリー
+JELLY (ジェリー)

-A magazine published every other month targeted at adult gyaru and those with a unique casual style.
+A magazine published every other month targeted at adult

-It’s safe to say that with a brand concept of “Strong and cool, pretty women are popular!”, it certainly suits the style of today’s adult gyaru.
+It’s safe to say that with a brand concept of “Strong and cool, pretty women are popular!”, it certainly suits the style of today’s adult

 It doesn’t have the vibe of original gyaru kei but doesn’t feel out of place as a reference for those familiar with Reiwa era gyaru kei co*des.

-Popteen (ポップティーン)
+Popteen

 The magazine of famous reader models aimed at teens.

-Out of all the gyaru kei magazines, it’s definitely a magazine aimed at young teens and high schoolers, and in the golden age of gyaru those who were yearning to be kogyaru read it as if they were in a dream.
+at young teens and high schoolers, and in the golden age of gyaru those who

-The initial gyaru boom has since calmed down, and now it features quite casual fashion but it was driven by teen gyaru culture.
+The initial gyaru boom has since calmed down, and now it features quite

 -